 When taken correctly, pre-workouts can help increase energy levels, improve strength, and enhance endurance during exercise.
 For example, ingredients like caffeine and B vitamins help provide alertness for longer periods of time so that users don’t experience fatigue quickly or feel the effects of burnout faster than usual.
 Additionally, some pre-workouts contain stimulants such as beta-alanine which helps create a stronger muscle contraction allowing athletes to push harder during workouts while receiving greater results in the end.

+Intermittent fasting, paired with pre-workout supplementation, has quickly become one of the most popular health and fitness approaches among those looking to lose weight, gain muscle mass and increase energy.
+This combination offers a great way to jumpstart your morning workout routine while also providing additional benefits such as increased focus, improved digestion, and enhanced fat-burning capabilities.
 When following an intermittent fasting program, you restrict your eating window from 8-10 hours.
 During this time you are allowed to eat any type of food but it is advised that you choose the healthier options for optimal benefits.
 Pre-workout supplementation should be taken shortly before workouts to help provide energy for performance and can come in the form of powders or pills depending on preference.

 Read more about Mastering the Half Burpee